The Table

 Adrien Lecomte

 “Henrik.
-I've just seen Fatou's assessment.
-I need you to understand what's at stake.
-The shareholder meeting is in three weeks.
-We just posted a 4% margin decline.
-If this becomes a headline — 'Meridian discriminates against women' — we don't recover from that before December 5th.”
+I've seen Fatou's assessment.
+Shareholder meeting in three weeks, 4% margin decline just posted.
+'Meridian discriminates against women' as a headline and we don't recover before December 5th.”

 Henrik Janssen

-“The assessment was triggered by the Directive, Adrien.
-The Works Council knows.
-Claudia Voss is in the lobby right now.”
+“The Directive triggered it.
+Works Council knows.
+Claudia Voss is in the lobby.”

 Adrien Lecomte